PhyData/PhyData.github.io/research_team.md

 -->
 # Research Team

-We have a very skilled team coming from diverse backgrounds, from Theoretical Physics, Particle Physics, Condensed Matter, Astronomy and Experimental Physics.
-We share a very solid academic formation that we exploit to solve real life problems.
+We have a highly skilled team coming from diverse backgrounds, including Theoretical Physics, Particle Physics, Condensed Matter, Astronomy, and Experimental Physics.
+We share a strong academic foundation that we leverage to solve real-life problems.

 | Members                         | Pages             |
 |:--------------------------------|:------------------|